 Things to Remember About Convert Numbers to Text in Excel

-- If you know the data type prior to processing it set the format of the empty cell before you process it
+- If you know the data type prior to processing, it sets the empty cell format before you process it.

 - If you want to keep the numbers as text and found any issues on copy-pasting it into another sheet, keep the data in a note pad and again copy it from the notepad